zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/query-deferred/ef6-query-deferred.md

 Deferred Methods: The query expression is modified but the query is not resolved (Select, Where, etc.).
 Immediate Methods: The query expression is modified and the query is resolved (Count, First, etc.).
-However, some third party features like **Query Cache** and **Query Future** cannot be used directly with Immediate Method since the query is already resolved.
+However, some third-party features like **Query Cache** and **Query Future** cannot be used directly with Immediate Methods since the query is already resolved.

 **EF+ Query Deferred** provides more flexibility to other features.